Instead of antibiotics

 - the more antibiotics that are prescribed the more likely we will get infections resistant to them, and may find they are less effective if we need them;

-- antibiotics can upset our natural healthy gut flora (‘microbiome’).
+- antibiotics disrupt our natural healthy gut flora (‘microbiome’).

-This is all very well but what can we do instead?
+But what can we do instead?
 If we or our children go down with colds, flu, coughs, sinus, earache or sore throats – or get cystitis or urinary infections – what other options are there?
-Usual advice is to turn to paracetamol or ibuprofen to relieve discomforts and keep drinking fluids, but there are few suggestions for other remedies.
+The standard advice is to turn to paracetamol or ibuprofen to relieve discomforts and keep drinking fluids, but does not usually include other options.

-In this site we look at simple home care remedies that either have independent evidence for being effective in managing infections or have a long track record of being useful.
-They are all safe and generally inexpensive.
+In this site we look at simple home-care remedies that have independent evidence for being effective in managing infections, or have a long track record of being useful.
+They are all safe and mostly cheap.

 For each treatment option you will see a row with a choice of three symbols.
 This is what they mean.